AdobeDocs/support-resources.en/help/adobe-success-portal/adobe-success-portal-introduction.md

 ---
-title: Introduction to the Adobe Success portal Guide
+title: Introduction to the Adobe Success portal
 description: Adobe Success portal is a unified portal for customers to submit cases, view ticket progress, and do much more.
 ---

-# Adobe Success Portal
+# Introduction to the Adobe Success Portal

 The Adobe Success portal is your personalized hub for managing your journey with Adobe.
 It brings together support, success planning, and progress tracking in one place -- making it easier to find answers, stay informed, and achieve your goals.